-A vegan diet has almost non-existent levels of two important components.
+A vegan diet has almost non-existent levels of two important components; vitamin B12 and zinc.
 Vitamin B12 deficiency can often result in psychiatric issues.
 Such issues include depression, psychosis, mania, and memory problems1.
-Vitamin B12 is only found meat, milk, and eggs.
+Vitamin B12 is only found in meat, milk, and eggs.
 Pregnant women who don’t consume adequate amounts of B12 are at risk of deficiency.
 With a deficiency in vitamin B12, the chance of premature birth increases by 21%3.
 Severe and prolonged vitamin B12 deficiency is fatal1.

-Zinc works in relation to vitamin B12 to ensure healthy fetal development.
-A woman’s egg development is susceptible to damage.
-Fertilization of the egg is impossible.
+Zinc works in conjunction with vitamin B12 to ensure healthy fetal development.
+A deficiency leaves a woman’s egg development susceptible to damage and fertilization of the egg is then impossible.
 Poor growth and cell division can persist for months even after supplementation has been initiated.
 An estimated 10 percent of couples in the United States struggle with infertility1.

 The World Health Organization estimates that 17 percent of the global population is vulnerable to zinc deficiency3.
 As more people turn to vegan diets, that number is expected to grow.
 Individuals with irritable bowel syndrome, Chron’s disease, gastrointestinal disorders, and liver disease are at an increased risk of zinc deficiency3.